The 2019 Active Transportation Capital Program was approved by Council on March 25, 2019.

-By the end of 2018, implementation of over 55.5 kilometres of new cycling and pedestrian paths will have started for a number of different uses.
+By the end of 2019, the initiation of 11.9 kilometres of new cycling and pedestrian paths will have started for a number of different uses.

-Along River Oaks Boulevard, Maple Avenue, Macdonald Road, Elmhurst Avenue, Constance Drive, Brookmill Road, Devon Road, Riverview Street, Bristol Circle, Creek Path Avenue, Pinegrove Road, Oak Park Boulevard, Sawgrass Drive, Wembley Road, Oakmead Boulevard, Parkside Drive, Dunedin Road, Aspen Forest Drive, Wedgewood Drive, Hyde Park Gate, Central Park Drive, Trelawn Avenue / Hillhurst Road, Jones Street, Warren Drive, Lees Lane, Nautical Boulevard, White Oaks Boulevard, Warminster Drive, Linbrook Road, Warminster Drive, Allan Street, Dunn Street, Sixteen Mile Drive / Wheat Boom Drive, North Park Boulevard.
+Along River Oaks Boulevard, Maple Avenue, Macdonald Road, Riverview Street, Creek Path Avenue, Pinegrove Road, Oak Park Boulevard, Sawgrass Drive, Wembley Road, Oakmead Boulevard, Parkside Drive, Aspen Forest Drive, Hyde Park Gate, Central Park Drive, Jones Street, Lees Lane, Nautical Boulevard, White Oaks Boulevard, Warminster Drive, Allan Street, Dunn Street, Sixteen Mile Drive / Wheat Boom Drive, and North Park Boulevard.

-Along Bronte Road, Ontario Street, East Street, Kerr Street, Trafalgar Road, Lakeshore Road West, Lakeshore Road East.
+Along Bronte Road, Ontario Street, East Street, Kerr Street, and Trafalgar Road.

 Multi-use trail along the north side of the North Service Road between Third Line and Fourth Line.
 The North Service Road is planned to be urbanized/widened in the future to a three-lane cross-section with a concrete sidewalk on the north side.
 Notwithstanding the road will be widened in the future, within the interim stage a 3 m wide multi-use trail along the north side will be constructed to accommodate all active transportation users.

-Bicycle repair station, accessible bench, and bicycle shelter will be installed at the north transit hub.
+Bicycle shelter will be installed at the north transit hub.
 Funded through the Public Transit Infrastructure Fund, this infrastructure is recognized as an additional active transportation feature that helps connect major transit routes to key community destinations.

 Town staff will be updating the Cycle, Walk Oakville web-based and hard copy maps, and participating in the Active and Sustainable School Transportation program.